wzid/cameron.rs/src/routes/blog/svelte-is-better.md

 	)
 }
 ```
-My brother in Christ...
+My brother/sister in Christ...
 There is no debate.
 From someone who used to be a React fanboy, the Svelte code is:
 1. Easier to read
 2. More enjoyable to write
 3. **Simple!**